10 Best Figure Skates For under $200 (2023)

 The goal is to make sure you take off and land safely, performing flips, loops, and axels.

-Figure skates can also be confused with recreational ice skates, the type you pull out of the closet to hit Rockefeller Rink when it opens during the Holidays.
+Figure skates can also be confused with recreational ice skates, the type you pull out of the closet to hit Rockefeller Rink when it opens during the Holidays (not for figure skating competitions).

-In fact, they tend to look the same.
+In fact, they tend to look the same and can not be confused with professional figure skates.

 Here's what you need to look for in figure skates: